Have questions? We're here.

 Day 9: Fly to Luang Prabang

-Day 10: Pearl of the Mekong | Kuangsi Waterfalls | Buffalo Diary Farm
+Day 10: Luang Prabang Walking Tour| Kuangsi Waterfalls | Buffalo Diary Farm

-Day 11: Visit the Pak Ou Caves
+Day 11: Pak Ou Caves

-Day 12: Luang Prabang | Optional Bike Tour
+Day 12: Free Day in Luang Prabang

+Enjoy your breakfast at your hotel.
 The entire day is free for you to spend at your leisure.

-Optional: The Small Chili Mountain Bike Ride.
+Optional: The Small Chili Mountain Bike Ride

 Day 13: Depart Luang Prabang